kodaho/manen/docs/source/index.rst

 Besides being more concise, the version using ``manen`` is also more verbose, meaning that it can ease the comprehension of your source code.

+You can find a deeper explanation that motivated the development of ``manen`` in the section :ref:`Why such package?`.

 Table of contents
 =================